Plan Prediction Services

-We do record your e-mail address, the demographic groups to which you belong and whether or not you have ever contributed any sincere judgements.
+We store your nickname, the demographic groups to which you belong and whether or not you have ever contributed any sincere judgements.
 We also record your sincere judgements, but always in an abstract form along the lines of “a situation with x alternative plans was addressed, and you made the following estimates of each plan's criterion scores and overall desirability”.
-This protects you by making it impossible for anyone, even us, to deduce your personal attitudes towards any particular issue.
+This makes it impossible for anyone, even us, to deduce your personal attitudes towards any particular issue.

-We retain your e-mail address so that our software can remember you and, therefore, instantly add any judgments that you contribute to the amalgamated judgement files pertaining your demographic groups.
-If we did not do this, the next time that you use an app it would not recognize you from your e-mail address and so it would ask you to re-insert your demographic data, which becomes very inconvenient for frequent users.
+We retain your nickname so that our software can remember you.
+If we did not do this, the next time that you use an app it would not recognize you and so it would ask you to re-insert your demographic data, which becomes very inconvenient for frequent users.

 We record whether or not you have ever contributed serious judgements so that the software will keep asking you to do so until you do.
-This is because it is only through its users' sincere judgments that the software ever “learns” to become more accurate.
+This is because it is only through users' sincere judgments that the software ever learns to become more accurate.